12 Pro Tips for Commercial Greenhouse Management February 1, 2017 – Posted in: Blog – Tags: Greenhouse

 Commercial greenhouses require more than internal air temperature and lighting controls.
 Water is an irreplaceable component in all greenhouse climate control systems, and regulating water temperature can be a source of considerable energy savings.

 A method of greenhouse hydronic management calculates a target average temperature for a 24-hour period in the greenhouse environment, which includes the daytime high temperature and the nighttime low.
 This provides a set temperature where greenhouse energy loss occurs.
 You can set the irrigation water temperature at this point to balance the cooler temperature heat-loss.
-Water set at the target average temperature helps to regulate the overall greenhouse climate and compensates for heat loss at night and cools the plants during daytime’s heat gain.
+Water set at the target average temperature s to regulate the overall greenhouse climate and compensates for heat loss at night and cools the plants during daytime’s heat gain.